sirchuck/site_works/README.md

             * The socet server only sends you unique uids/tags/uniqueid's.
 So if Frost has uid 1 and has 100 clients, and you send sw_1, you'll get 1, one time in the uid array.
             * Swapping around between php/javascript JSON_encode and decoding, be carful of special characters like /n, you'll probably want to nl2br at some point for example.
         - SYSTEMD Example for php_websockets
-            sudo chmod +x /path/to/php_websockets
+            // Often your ExecStart starts with /bin/bash with your options in quotes, but the programs are just binary executables so you dont call somehting else to start it. sudo chmod +x /path/to/php_websockets
             sudo nano /lib/systemd/system/myservice2.service
                 [Unit]